Best streaming devices in 2023

 How to choose the best streaming device for you

 Figuring the right streaming device for your needs is pretty easy.
 While everyone should start with the Roku Streaming Stick 4K, your mileage may vary.
-If your budget is tight, the Google Chromecast can bring a lot of content to your TV without adding the clutter of a remote.
+If your budget is tight, the Roku Express 4K Plus can bring a lot of content to your TV without adding the clutter of a remote.

-If you own a lot of digital media that you want to watch on your TV, the Roku Ultra makes that process super easy, so you'll never need to think about what a media server is.
-But if you're a performance first type, and watch a lot of 4K UHD content, the Nvidia Shield TV is where you should start.
+If you're trying to stabilize your connection, the Roku Ultra and Apple TV 4K make that process super easy with their dedicated Ethernet cables.
+But if you're a performance first type, and watch a lot of 4K UHD content, the Nvidia Shield TV or Apple TV 4K is where you should start.

-Lastly, folks who already treat Alexa like a member of the family should consider the 2nd Gen Fire TV Cube, which makes controlling your entertainment as easy as talking.
+Lastly, folks who already treat Alexa like a member of the family should consider the 3rd Gen. Fire TV Cube, which makes controlling your entertainment as easy as talking.
 That being said, it's quite expensive, and the Roku Streaming Stick 4K Plus remote also supports voice commands, you just have to click the microphone button, whereas the Fire TV Cube is hands-free.

 If you like the Amazon ecosystem and want a cheaper device, consider the Fire TV Stick.